 What do the next 9,000 days have in store for the web?
-Peter Smart will be exploring the future of the web, and how to prepare for it now, at Generate San Francisco on 15 July.
-Can't get to the west coast?
-There are Generate conferences in Sydney and London too!
+Peter Smart will be exploring the future of the web, and how to prepare for it now, at Generate New York on 28 April.
+Can't get to the east coast?
+There are Generate conferences in San Francisco and London this year too!

 The internet as we know it is less than 9,000 days old.
 Yet, in that time it has revolutionised the way the world lives, works and plays.
 In a generation, we've seen the world mapped in amazing detail; real time, face-to-face communication made possible with people on the other side of the planet; and the vastness of human knowledge retrievable in a fraction of a second.
 But this is nothing compared to what is about to come.